 Have you ever been there?
-That place, that moment, when you look around the room after a friend or family member has just announced they are expecting and you realize in a dazed stupor that you are the only person not jumping up and down?
-You are the only one not squealing with excitement?
-Shouting congratulations?
-Singing praises while dancing around the room?
-Or drenching them with love?
-And.It.Is.Awkward.
+That place, that moment, when you look around the room after a friend or family member has just announced they are expecting and you realize in a dazed stupor that you are the only person not jumping up and down.
+You are the only one not squealing with excitement.
+Shouting congratulations.
+Singing praises while dancing around the room.
+Or drenching them with love.

-But it is not because you are unhappy for them.
-Because deep down you are.
+But it is not because you are unhappy for them because deep down you are.
 It’s just that every pregnancy announcement brings a tsunami wave of emotions that crashes over you, am I right?
-And the intensity of these emotions, leave you breathless.
+And the intensity of these emotions leaves you breathless.
 And numb.
 And scared.
 And…well…not yourself.
-Because it’s within the first 60 seconds of their joyous announcement you instantly feel bitterness and anger.
-And sadness and grief.
+Because it’s within the first 60 seconds of their joyous announcement, you instantly feel bitterness and anger, as well as sadness and grief.
 Even resentment.
 But not necessarily towards them.
 Just towards your circumstances.
 Because why haven’t your prayers been answered?
 Are you not worthy?
 Don’t you deserve a child just as much as they do?

-But it’s also within that same 60 seconds you feel joy and happiness for them.
-And even a sense of relief and hope.
+But it’s also within that same 60 seconds you feel joy and happiness for them, even a sense of relief and hope.
 Relief that they will never have to endure the pain of infertility and also a rare form of hope.
-Hope that maybe?
-Just maybe it might be your turn next.
+Hope that maybe, just maybe, it might be your turn next.
 And honestly?
-These emotions that come so fast and so hard?
-They are difficult to juggle.
+These emotions come so fast and so hard, making them difficult to juggle.
 Especially in a group setting…with an audience.
-It’s in this moment that you are convinced everyone is staring at you and waiting.
+It’s in this moment that you are convinced, everyone is staring at you and waiting.
 Waiting and wondering.
 Waiting for your reaction.
 And wondering what you might be thinking.
 Or feeling…

-Is she happy?
 Will she cry?
-What will she say?
-Is she mad?
 I wonder if she is jealous?
 Did you see her look away?
 I bet she is mad!

-And before you know it?
-The Academy Award goes to…YOU!
-Because you my friend were able to work up a decent amount of joy and excitement in record timing so that you could join with the others and dance around in bliss.
-But I also know that despite the awards you have received countless number of times, group announcements still scare you.
-No, they terrify you.
+Before you know it, the Academy Award goes to…YOU!
+Because you, my friend, were able to work up a decent amount of joy and excitement in record timing so that you could join with the others and dance around in bliss.
+But I also know that despite the awards you have received countless times, group announcements still scare you.
+No; they terrify you.
 They put you on edge anytime someone clears their throat at Christmas because they have “something to say.”
 Or when you hear the words, “we have an announcement to make” while eating dinner with friends.
-And it is because anyone struggling with infertility will tell you that our emotions are so unpredictable.
+And it is because anyone struggling with infertility will tell you that their emotions are so unpredictable.
 Therefore hearing the news for the first time with others can be extremely difficult.
-Even personal telephone calls can sometimes be hard.
-Because you know there is always the chance of the awkward moment when you won’t be able to win the Academy Award.
-You won’t be able to hold back the tears and give them the joyful congratulations you know they deserve.
+Even personal telephone calls can sometimes be hard because you know there is always the chance of an awkward moment when you won’t win the Academy Award as you won’t be able to hold back the tears and give them the joyful congratulations you know they deserve.

-And once again, it’s important to note one more time that it’s not because you are not excited for this new life that will soon enter the world, it’s just that you are struggling.
+Once again, it’s important to note that it’s not because you are not excited about this new life that will soon enter the world; it’s just that you are struggling.
 You are in pain.
-And you can’t stop the feelings you feel from the hurt of infertility in that moment.
-Or the fearful thoughts you have that this joy and excitement of announcing your own pregnancy may never come true.
+And you can’t stop the feelings you feel from the hurt of infertility at that moment.
+Or stop the fearful thoughts you have that this joy and excitement of announcing your own pregnancy may never come true.
 And it’s hard.
-It makes you feel like an awful person.
-Because you know the right thing to do is set aside your pain for their joy, but sometimes in that moment?
-You can’t.
+It makes you feel like an awful person because you know the right thing to do is set aside your pain for their joy, but sometimes at that moment, you can’t.
 You want to, but you just can’t.

 If so, here it is…